SOS Feature Malfunction Indicators

 This version, SOS NOT READY, would be seen in black and white in the the information screen.
 It is also a malfunction indicator telling the driver the system is not available, with no indication as to why.

-Finally, this version, a household-looking battery looking image with the letters SOS inside and an exclamation point, indicates that the battery necessary to power the SOS system is not available.
+Finally, these versions, one with a household-looking battery looking image with the letters SOS inside, and the other with just SOS an exclamation point, indicates that the battery necessary to power the SOS system is not available.
 Unfortunately, this may include the moments after a crash, where the power may be severed.
 This scenario makes it difficult to image what will power the warning light, but the manufacturer wishes to cover all bases…

 SOS is a roadside assistance service that must be subscribed to in most cases.
 It may be available for free for a limited time in new vehicles.
 And of course, the vehicle must be equipped to accommodate it.
 A problem with the SOS feature may be as simple as a lack of signal or as serious as an electronics failure.
 In the latter case, a qualified service shop will be needed.